• Skip to primary navigation

 • Will a visual schedule or directions be helpful for any child participating in the activity or job?
 Many children will be able to complete the activities or jobs independently if they are provided a visual of what to do next or what needs done next.

-Many children with special needs benefit from repetition and activities or jobs that do not change, but are done the same way each time.
-A job that may present surprises or change depending on circumstances may not be the best fit.
+Many children with special needs benefit from repetition and activities or jobs that do not change but are done the same way each time.
+A job that may present surprises or changes depending on circumstances may not be the best fit.
 Again, it will depend on the children involved and their skills.

-It is always a good idea to be prepared with various activities or jobs based on skill sets or abilities.
+It is always a good idea to be prepared for various activities or jobs based on skill sets or abilities.
 As I stated earlier, this will help to build confidence in the child, knowing that there is a job or activity that they can complete and do well.
 All children, regardless of their abilities are valued members of the community and each can play a part in it.
-They just need to be provided with the opportunities to help they grow!
+They just need to be provided with the opportunities to help them grow.

 Resources: